opea-project/GenAIExamples/DocSum/README.md

 export LLM_MODEL_ID="Intel/neural-chat-7b-v3-3"
 ```

-If use gated models, you also need to provide [huggingface token](https://huggingface.co/docs/hub/security-tokens) to "HUGGINGFACEHUB_API_TOKEN" environment variable.
+If you use gated models, you also need to provide a [huggingface token](https://huggingface.co/docs/hub/security-tokens) to "HUGGINGFACEHUB_API_TOKEN" environment variable.

 ### Setup Environment Variable